pranavk/pranavk.me/_posts/2012-05-13-git-getting-started.md

 This was the initial setup of git on your computer.
 Rest of the article now is a small demonstration of cloning the source code of a program into your computer and later on you will be told how you can initiate a git system on your localhost and work on it.
 I am telling this just to give you a basic feel of what git is.

 To clone the source code from the internet you have to find git repository and then you will access that source code using git protocol.
-I assume in this tutorial that you are using a linux box and we are cloning a calculator's application source code from git.gnome.org using git protocol.
+I assume in this tutorial that you are using a linux box and we are cloning a calculator application source code from github using git protocol.
 So first see if git is installed on your system, if not install it via yum or apt-get ( whatever you use to install softwares ).
 After installing git, you can type in the following command to clone the source code of this application.

 `git clone git://github.com/mgomes/GCalc`

 Above command will clone the source code of the application into your computer so that you can make your commits on it, submit patches and do whole of the related stuff.

-Now if you have your existing project on your computer that you made from scratch then you might want to have this CVS system applied to your project also so that you can easily revert back to changes committed in past.
+Now there may be another situation when you have your existing project on your computer that you made from scratch and you want to have CVS system applied to it so that you can easily manage different version of the project you will be releasing in future.
 In both the cases, to do this you change you current directory to the project directory (gcalctool in case you don't have any existing project) and then do this :

 `git init`